cbolles/CS243/src/week02/README.md

 # Goal
 The goal of this section is to re-enforce some of the basic concepts of C and to provide examples of some of the unique aspects of C.

+# Working with Multiple Files
+In the multiple files folder, there is an example of using a function defined in another file.
+There are a couple of important points in the example that were discusssed in class.
+I also noted some things that will be important later in the course.

+## Using -c vs -o
+In the example, as in class, -c and -o are used at different points.
+Using -c compiles the code, creating an object file, but doesn't link files.

+To see the importance of this run the command `gcc -Wall -Wextra -pedantic -std=c99 -c main.c` in multiple\_files.
+You should see no error, which seems a little odd "what about the getArea function?".

+Using -c stops before linking, so gcc isn't interested in finding where getArea is actually defined.
+However after running `gcc -Wall -Wextra -pedantic -std=c99 -o main main.c` we get an error! -o is trying to connect the pieces, but getArea is not found.